 Includes: Transfers as per itinerary • Accommodation in farmstays based on twin share • Meals as per itinerary • Water on trekking days • Local guide • Entrance fees as per itinerary

 Doesn’t Include: Flights • Airport transfers • Travel insurance (highly recommend) • Soft drinks and alcoholic beverages • Personal expenses • Tips and gratuities (optional)

 - Marvel in the famous orange-hued granite of the Bay of Fires

 - Share walking tracks with wallabies, echidnas, and over 100 different bird species

 - Raise vital funds for the Sisters of Charity Foundation and make friends with like-minded people when you travel for good

 Can't find the answer to your question?
 Get in touch via email (email@example.com

 How challenging is this adventure?

 This adventure is ranked 3/5.
 While no extensive trekking experience is required prior to registering, our adventures are specifically designed for people who are relatively fit and willing to train.
-The Larapinta trek is a physical challenge, and the fitter you are, the more you will enjoy the experience.
+The Bay of Fires Trek is a physical challenge, involving trekking approximately 50 kilometres over 4 days, much of it involving walking on sand.
+The fitter you are, the more you will enjoy the experience.

 You will be well supported on the adventure, with the guides and your team all cheering you on.
 You are free to move at your own pace and we will take frequent breaks.